 With its towering granite peaks, forests, mountains, and shimmering lake, the Blue Lake Trail is one of Washington's best.
 Located in the Okanogan-Wenatchee National Forest, this hike will take you straight to one of our most pristine lakes.

 5. Naches Peak Loop Trail

 If you're looking for a fairly easy lake hike, check out the Naches Peak Loop Trail at Mt.
 Rainier.
-The 3.3-mile trail begins near the Paradise Inn, so it's easy to find.
+The 3.3-mile trail begins near the Chinook Pass parking lot, so it's easy to find.
 And the family-friendly trail takes you past more than one shimmering lake.

 6. Gold Creek Pond Loop

 The peaceful, picturesque Gold Creek Pond Loop is located neat Snoqualmie Pass.
 And while it isn't exactly a hidden gem, it can also be under-utilized at times.
 The trail is only 1.2 miles, and every step is spectacular.